September 24-27, 2025

 2024 Polycystic ovary syndrome (PCOS) Update Maria Wolfs, MD, MHSc., FRCPC.
 Endocrinologist & Assistant Professor, St. Michael's Hospital.
 Toronto, ON, Canada.

 Maria Wolfs, MD, FRCPC.
-Assistant Professor, University of Toronto.
+Associate Professor, University of Toronto.
 Staff Endocrinologist, St. Michael’s Hospital.
 Toronto, Canada.

 2024 Polycystic ovary syndrome (PCOS) Update Maria Wolfs, MD, MHSc., FRCPC.
 Endocrinologist & Assistant Professor, St. Michael's Hospital.
 Toronto, ON, Canada.